It's been five years since catastrophic Texas blackouts. How much has changed?

 "It has to get cold for you to understand where the vulnerabilities are," she said.
 "So that, in some respects, is an ongoing practice and process."

-RELATED: ERCOT to update planning process for connecting data centers, other large loads to Texas power grid
+But Texas continues to add people every year and cryptocurrency mining and AI data centers are being built around the state.

-University of Houston Energy Fellow Ed Hirs said the state's energy demand is growing due to a booming population, cryptocurrency mining and AI data centers.
-And he said the state's electricity market does not incentivize power plant operators to produce enough energy.
+University of Houston Energy Fellow Ed Hirs said the state's electricity market does not incentivize power plant operators to produce enough energy.

 "The state passed laws requiring the weatherization of power plants, thinking that that was the real problem," he said.
 "But we know that it was the economic incentives that drove the lack of weatherization."

-For many Texans, the lingering memories of the 2021 freeze come to mind every time forecasters predict extreme winter weather.
+For many Texans, harsh memories of the 2021 freeze come to mind every time forecasters talk about extreme winter weather.

 Before this year's freeze, Sade Hogue of Houston stocked up on tuna, bread and extra bottled water.